last update 11 July 2010

 m Cousin Matilda February 1874

-l Peterborough, working as a professional photographer until at 35 he inherited his uncle's Irish palazzo & 209 acre farm in 1881, redefined himself as a gentleman, and returned to live in "Denamona", Fintona (Co Tyrone).
+l Peterborough, working without trace as a professional photographer until at 35 he inherited (but only as trustee for his children) his uncle's Irish palazzo & 209 acre farm in 1881, redefined himself as a gentleman, and returned to live in "Denamona", Fintona (Co Tyrone).
+He was soon made a JP, then in 1886 .....

 l "Denamona" until his death in 1921 (75).
 Census entries in 1901 and 1911.